incentivebeats/pso_pc-linux/README.md

 ## 2. Install PSO

-**Option A — Install scripts:** Create a `.env` file in the same directory as the scripts with the following contents, then run:
+**Option A — Install scripts:** Edit the `.env` file in the same directory as the scripts with the following contents:

 ```bash
 # Path to your PSO PC installer ISO